EL51xx

 sudo dmesg

-Configuring the wrong process data will lead to an error message “* EtherCAT * Invalid input configuration”
+Configuring the wrong process data leads to an error such as * EtherCAT * Invalid input configuration.

 The solution is to use the correct configuration script.